 RW Garcia Artisan Crackers

 I stumbled on this brand of gluten-free crackers in Costco and my girls love them for snacks on the go.
 In the words of the company “Snack with confidence knowing that these delicious crackers are made with all non-GMO ingredients and are trans fat and cholesterol free”.
-Their nutritional profile isn’t so bad either with 2 grams each of protein and fibre, along with 1 gram of sugar.
-I don’t love the use of corn and sunflower oils but it could be worse right?
+Their nutritional profile isn’t so bad either with 2 grams each of protein and fibre, along with 2 grams of sugar.
+I don’t love the use of sunflower oils but it could be worse right?

 The better cracker is Mary’s Gone Crackers but kids can be hit and miss with this brand because of their seedy texture.
 My girls are just used to seeing them all time (and mommy enjoying them) that they make a regular appearance in their snack.

 If I didn’t know better I would most likely mistake this guacamole as homemade.
-It provides healthy fats with Haas avocado being the main ingredient, complimented by tomato, onion, cilantro, salt and garlic.
-This guacamole has 2 grams of fiber in just 2 tablespoons and is great paired with veggies, crackers or just straight up on a spoon.
+It provides healthy fats with Haas avocado being the main ingredient, complemented by vinegar, onion, jalapeno peppers, salt and garlic.
+This guacamole has 6 grams of fat and 1 gram of fiber in just 2 tablespoons and is great paired with veggies, crackers or just straight up on a spoon.

-We aren’t a big dairy-eating family but yogurt is one of my (and my girl’s) favourite snacks.
+Get them here: Canada, USA We aren’t a big dairy-eating family but yogurt is one of my (and my girl’s) favourite snacks.
 Topped with chia, shredded coconut, raspberries and some granola – yum.
 The odd time I’ll grab some sheep or goat yogurt, but this coconut-based yogurt is in my fridge at all times.
 This yogurt has such a rich and creamy coconut base.
 We like the unsweetened variety which is delicious on its own or with some added fruit for added sweetness.
-It has an impressive 6 grams of fiber, 1 gram of protein and only 1 gram of sugar.
+It has an impressive 5 grams of fiber, 3 gram of protein and 0 grams of sugar.

 GOOD Healthy Packaged Snacks for Kids